stephenwest10/candycrushproject/readme.md

     1. Create the simulator
         a.
 Generate the gameboard
         b.
-Initially remove all pre-made monos
+Initially remove all pre-made monos - "clean" the board" and replenish with new randoms
-        c.
-Reconcatenate each individual list with new randomly generated lists
         d.
-Develop the idea of moves
+Find the possible available moves
         e.
-Apply moves
+Apply moves depending on the chosen strategy
         f.
 Repeat until no further moves are possible - Done

     2. Test different strategies - Need to write more, research sorting in order to play nearer the top